A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Numerical results

-Observe that this condition is not satisfied in the whole domain due to the compact support of $u$.

-\paragraph{Homogeneous oxygen distribution and no viral infection} As a starting point, it is helpful to observe how a tumour evolves in these environmental conditions without treatment, as shown in Fig. \ref{fig:hom_stat_overlap} for $t=1500\;$h (for the sake of clarity, the figure represents the central section of the domain, i.e. the set $[-L,L]\times\{0\}$).
+Results are represented in} Fig. \ref{fig:hom_stat_overlap} for $t=1500\;$h (for the sake of clarity, the figure represents the central section of the domain, i.e. the set $[-L,L]\times\{0\}$).
 The left panel shows the total uninfected cell density $U(t,\vec{x})$, which in absence of infection coincides with the total cancer density $\rho(t,\vec{x})$; the right panel shows the average epigenetic trait $\mu(t,\vec{x})$.
 Overall, we observe the behaviour predicted by the theoretical asymptotic analysis in all the cases.
 The three initial conditions are given by Eq. \eqref{eq:u_init} with $y_0=\varphi(O)$.
 However, the density $\rho$ at the beginning is much lower than $K$; hence, unless we are in a normoxic situation, the fittest epigenetic trait is lower than $\varphi(O)$, as predicted by Eq. \eqref{eq:ybar}; on the other hand, in the normoxic situation $\varphi(O)=0$ is already the lowest attainable value.
-As time passes, the cell density grows close to carrying capacity and the cancer starts to invade the surrounding area at a speed approximately proportional to the square root of the proliferation rate.
+As time passes, the cell density grows close to carrying capacity and the cancer starts to invade the surrounding area.
 In the hypoxic scenarios, the fittest epigenetic trait grows with $\rho$ until reaching the value $\varphi(O)$; however, that trait is never completely selected due to epigenetic diffusion.
-An important consequence of the presence of different epigenetic characteristics is the fact that $\rho$ is always slightly below $K$, as the oxygen selection never completely stops: this effect is especially evident in the hypoxic situation, in which the slow proliferation contrasts the selective pressure less effectively.
-It is important to observe that in all cases the average epigenetic traits are lower at the invasion front, due to the lower total densities, and increase as we get close to the tumour centre.
-Overall, high oxygen levels are associated with more proliferative tumours, which reach carrying capacity earlier and invade the surrounding tissues faster.
+An important consequence of the presence of different epigenetic characteristics is the fact that $\rho$ is always slightly below $K$, as the oxygen-driven selective pressure never completely stops: this effect is especially evident in the hypoxic situation, in which the slow proliferation contrasts the selective pressure less effectively. \david{In all cases,} the average epigenetic traits are lower at the invasion front, due to the lower total densities (see Eq. \eqref{eq:ybar}), and increase as we get close to the tumour centre.
+Overall, high oxygen levels are associated with more proliferative tumours, which reach carrying capacity earlier and invade the surrounding tissues faster \david{(in line with the theoretical value of the wave speed)}.